Lazy Luddite Log

 Eschewing dirt tracks, I took major roads, passing an Oktoberfest carnival, and got some currywurst with salad and chips for dinner.
 Back in my room I wondered whether I should try the next day for the same attraction or just abandon it altogether.
 I had been sticking to and succeeding in plans pretty well till that day but still had one more full day in Europe to go.

 Next I went back into Potsdam via a free toilet stop at a nearby tree adventures rope course.
 I browsed a shopping centre attached to the central station and then went into Berlin to meet an old friend.
-We originally met during my visit to small-town Germany back in the 90s with Dad and since then have only been in contact remotely.
+We originally met during my visit with Dad to small-town Germany back in the 90s and since then have only been in contact remotely.
 He now calls Berlin home.
 He took me on a walk of the city centre from the Brandenburg Gate to the Berlin Wall.
 Along the way I saw wide streets lined with monumental structures.
 We passed the US consulate and then its Russian counterpart.
 In front of that were silent vigils for those oppressed by belicose expansionism.
 But we were there for other things.

 It was good to have a proper conversation with someone about our lives and travels and the changes we have witnessed.
 Of course I was also shown remnants of the Berlin Wall.
 Next we took a train to the Friedrichshain neighbourhood and stopped in a groovy student cafe.
 This was followed by some back laneways in which old warehouses converted into nightclubs stand as testament to the vibrant culture of this once divided city.
 We even passed a DJ spinning tunes under a railway bridge.
 My friend then went onto a dinner party and I returned to Potsdam for my final sleep overseas.